PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README.md

 - Chrome and Chromium browsers cannot use hardware acceleration normally, waiting for [NootedRed](https://github.com/ChefKissInc/NootedRed) driver update to resolve
 - Some Fn shortcut keys
 - After using Windows and restarting to macOS, there is no sound from the headphones.
 A forced shutdown and reboot will make it work normally again.
-- VCN (video/image hardware encoding/decoding) still has some problems, can be used but not guaranteed, turned off by default, to turn on, please add `-nredvcn` to `boot-args`.
+- VCN (video/image hardware encoding/decoding) still has some problems, can be used but not guaranteed, turned off by default, to turn on, please add `-ChefKissInternal` to `boot-args`.
 For details, please go to the NootedRed page to see the latest progress.

 ### Temperature